- Comprehensive Guide to the Hazardous Properties of Chemical Substances (Also available electronically)

 - If the topic is related to environmental toxicology/biochemistry also use environment* in the search statement.

-- Searches for complex chemical names are not likely to produce results in CLUES so try using the class of substances or the name of an element or substance for which you want information on its compounds.
+- Searches for complex chemical names are not likely to produce results in SOFIA so try using the class of substances or the name of an element or substance for which you want information on its compounds.

 - Included in results will be references to printed publications in the World Health Organization Environmental Health Criteria series (this series is also online), as well as publications from Health Canada or other environmental bodies.